Hello we’re Emily & Ana, the creators of Seedball – we want to fill the world with wildflowers and we’re starting with your garden!

 Through The Years

+At this time we were both still working at Aberdeen University, finishing off our PhD's (both in conservation related topics).
 We developed the idea for wildflower seed balls having had a terrible time ourselves trying to grow wildflowers (to help the bees!) when we came across the work of Masanobu Fukuoka.
 A Japanese natural farming innovator, Fukuoka strongly promoted using seed balls for sowing crops in desert areas with unpredictable rainfall – the clay balls prevented the seeds from being eaten until the rains arrive and seed germination starts.
 We quickly realised we could apply the same concept to wildflower seeds and help protect the seeds from predators.
 We spent the next two years testing and developing our Seedball recipe!

 On Ana’s kitchen table, we made lots of Seedballs to go in very home made packaging for our first Seedball ‘product’ and visited a whole bunch of fairs and market stalls with Rigby the Seedball puppy.
-We had so much fin!
+We had so much fun!

 We launched the ‘Seedball Tin’ !!